gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 First, the joining node establishes a secure channel with the Group Manager, according to what is specified in the Access Token response.
 In particular:

 * If the CoAP-DTLS profile of ACE is considered, the joining node MUST upload the Access Token to the /authz-info resource before starting the DTLS handshake.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
-If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-oauth-authz}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.
+If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-dtls-authorize}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.

 * If the OSCOAP profile of ACE is considered, the joining node and the Group Manager establish an OSCOAP channel, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
 In particular, if the EDHOC protocol {{I-D.selander-ace-cose-ecdhe}} is used, the joining node MUST include the Access Token in the EDHOC message_1 sent to the /authz-info resource.
 The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.